Gotododo/edscratchfrench/README.md

 # edscratchFrench
+From the work of @stehlikovap and @strzinek.
-Browser plugin for Edison Edscratch with French localization, a translation of the work of @stehlikovap and @strzinek.
+Browser plugin for Edison Edscratch with French localization.
 Works for three different versions of Edison Edscratch:

 - [Edison Edscratch v3](https://www.edscratchapp.com/v3/)
 - [Edison Edscratch v2](https://www.edscratchapp.com/v2/)